tracetronic/ecu.test-diff/docs/DeveloperGuide.md

     | `<major>.<minor>.<patch>` | `<major+1>.0.0` |
 - create next tag for latest commit -> `ecu-test-diff-[0-9]+.[0-9]+.[0-9]+`
 - commit with `Prepare release version <release.version>`
+- create a tag on this commit
-- push changes and tag
+- push changes & the created tag
 - create new [release](https://github.com/tracetronic/ecu.test-diff/releases) from existing tag after all checks are successful
 - increase the extension version tag within the [manifest file](../static/manifest.json) for next beta version
   - `<released.version>` -> `<released.version>.0`
-- commit with `Prepare for next development cycle`
+- commit with `Prepare for next development cycle` and push

-See the following specific extension store information, to handle release specification individually (if needed)
+See the following store-specific information, to handle release specification individually (if needed)

 **Chrome Web Store**